 Rubbing your fingers on the lenses may leave behind debris and oil from your skin onto the lenses making them foggy and cloudy instead of removing soap or dirt.
 Never scrub your goggles too as they will damage and remove the membrane coating of the anti-fog, subsequently develop scratches on the lenses.
 Instead, you could dab them gently with a microfiber lint-free cloth to remove excess moisture or if they are clouding up.

 Allow your goggles to drip dry after cleaning.
 Let your goggles dry in a well-ventilated area and ensure it is thoroughly dry before keeping them.
 Avoid leaving them outside or near the window as prolonged exposure to UV can damage the silicone.

 You may have encountered or heard of cases whereby goggles are damaged whilst in the storage space.
 There are a few possible reasons for this:

-- They were still damp when you last keep it
+- They were still damp when you last stored them, resulting in mould

 - They are kept loosely in the bag and had bumped about when travelling.
 Instead, store them either in the box or bag they came in, a cushioned case or within a tight compartment of your bag where it won’t tumble too much

 Tricks from days gone by such as spitting in the goggles or rubbing with tooth paste or washing up liquid may work when the anti-fog feature has worn out.
 But there is a better way with an anti-fog spray or gel such as the SWANS Anti-fog solution / spray

 Learn how to use the SWANS Anti-Fog Liquid here.